 Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Urgency is the name of the game when it comes to Salesforce case management in Service Cloud.
-Regardless of your role, industry, or how your team uses Salesforce cases, the initial response time to customers’ problems is the most crucial factor at play.
-Hence the need for case teams to demonstrate attention to detail and immediate understanding of the problem, or else escalate unanswered question to the right agent, case owner, or case team quickly.
+The initial response time to a customer’s problem is the most crucial factor, often making the difference between a retained customer and a lost one.
+Hence the need for case teams to pay close attention to details and understand problems quickly, or else promptly escalate unanswered questions to the right agent, case owner, or case team.

-But you don’t have to take our word for it, our team sat down with Tiffany Joseph, a seasoned Salesforce Service Cloud consultant at Uptima with over a decade of experience in case management.
+But you don’t have to take our word for it.
+We sat down with Tiffany Joseph, a 6x certified Salesforce Service Cloud consultant at Uptima with over a decade of experience in case management.

 “When you’re talking about sales, you’re always trying to make the sales cycle shorter.
 It’s the same way with Service Cloud, because when you’re focused on case management, when you’re dealing with customer issues, you’re always trying to make sure your response happens in the shortest period of time.”